 RELATED: Great Rainy-Day Activities for Kids on Long Island

 Reach for the stars at Sky Zone's two Suffolk locations.

 This expansive indoor park includes a sports court with trampolines.
 For older kids, there’s freestyle jump, Ultimate Dodgeball, and fitness classes.
 The younger set can enjoy toddler time, sky camp, sensory-friendly sessions, and more.

-Kids enjoy inflatable slides, multiple obstacle courses, a soft-floor playground, laser maze, toddler area, and arcade.
+Kids can enjoy inflatable slides, multiple obstacle courses, a soft-floor playground, a laser maze, a toddler area, and an arcade at this venue.
 The Port Jefferson location also has a small ropes adventure course.
 Indoor go-karts open up this spring at the Commack location.

 A version of this post was published in 2017.
 It was updated in February 2023 by writer Gina Massaro.